Adopt

 Story

 Brownie is 6 months old and weighs 28 lbs.
-This little guy has a sweet and gentle temperament.
-Brownie was born on the streets and ended up at the pound when picked up by Animal Control.
-Unfortunately, because he had little direct contact with humans, he is quite timid.
+Brownie was born on the streets and ended up at the pound when picked up by Animal Control at a young age.
+Unfortunately, because he had little direct contact with humans, he was quite timid.
 For this reason, he was put on the pound’s euthanasia list.
-We were made aware of this pup’s misfortune and rescued him all the way from south Texas.
+We were made aware of this beautiful pup’s misfortune and rescued him all the way from south Texas.
 Brownie is very sweet and gentle in nature.
-He is shy at first, but given time, warms up.
-Brownie is smart, curious and highly trainable as he is attentive and aims to please and is very food motivated (he always takes a treat gently).
+He was shy upon his arrival in rescue but warmed up in little time.
+He quickly became affectionate towards his foster caregiver and now loves to be petted and get belly rubs!
+Brownie is easy going, smart, curious and highly trainable as he is attentive and aims to please and is very food motivated (he always takes a treat gently).
 He learned the command SIT after only a few attempts!
 He is crate trained and is catching on to his housebreaking skills.
-Brownie is sociable, playful and loves to roughhouse with his foster doggy siblings.
+Brownie is very sociable with other dogs, he is playful and loves to roughhouse with his foster doggy siblings.
+He is not a boss dog but a follower.
 He especially enjoys to chew on Nyla bones and to play tug of war with his stuffed toys and knotted rope!
-Brownie is a wonderful, loving and happy puppy who will thrive in a home with a family who will give him all the time he needs to warm up.
+He is crate trained and is housebreaking skills are coming along nicely.
+Brownie is a wonderful pup, a loving and happy puppy who will thrive in a home with a family who will give him a bit of time to warm up.

 Photo of Dory